-Google has just rolled out yet another core algorithm update, the March 2023 update.
+Google has rolled out yet another core algorithm update, the September 2023 Helpful Content Update.

 What is EEAT and why does it matter for SEO?

 EEAT stands for “Experience, Expertise, Authoritativeness and Trustworthiness.”

 It’s a method Google uses to evaluate if their search ranking systems are providing helpful, relevant information.

 Google added the extra E (for ‘Experience”) in December 2022.
 With this, Google’s goal is to evaluate the extent to which the content writer has real-life experience of what they’re writing about.

 Google defines Experience as “the extent to which the content creator has the necessary first-hand or life experience for the topic.”

 Basically, if you’re writing about something, have you done it personally, or learned about it in some other way?